-A doctor could be able to diagnose cubital tunnel syndrome through the use of EMG or other methods of physical examination.
+A doctor could be able to diagnose cubital tunnel syndrome by using EMG or other methods of physical examination.
 Conservative treatment options include changing how the elbow is used.
 Patients can learn not to put their elbows on hard surfaces, or they may even wear an elbow pad.
 Some patients may have to wear a splint at night in order to consistently keep their elbow straight.

-Cubital tunnel syndrome, a condition which also places in the category of entrapment neuropathy, as the second most common, can respond to conservative care.
+Cubital tunnel syndrome, a condition which is also placed, in the category of entrapment neuropathy, as the second most common, can respond to conservative care.
 Many patients get this disorder from work-related issues.
 Working at computers, a state where the elbows are constantly on a hard surface, and truck driving, during which the elbows flexed for too long, are two such examples of cases where the disorder might develop due to regular work.
-Other people who may get cubital tunnel syndrome are those who also already suffer from osteoarthritis.
-Osteoarthritis can cause what might be known as a “bony overgrowth”.
+Other people who may get cubital tunnel syndrome are those who also already suffer from osteoarthritis, which can cause what might be known as a “bony overgrowth”.
 In rheumatoid arthritis, inflammation can impact the ulnar nerve.3

 Chiropractors can help patients by teaching them proper movements and exercises.
 It is not uncommon for many patients to unintentionally further aggravate their own problematic physical conditions due to ignorance of the effects of their own actions.
 One example of this would be the engagement of improper posture during activities with long durations, like walking or sitting.
 Patients also need to remind themselves to regularly get up and move around and stretch if they have been performing a mostly sedentary activity for too long.
-A chiropractor may recommend taking these frequent breaks, stretching and performing self-massage.
-They would also like to make sure that the patient has proper alignment of the shoulders, neck, and elbows.
-They may suggest weight training, proper nutrition, and supplements.
+A chiropractor may recommend taking these frequent breaks, stretching and performing self-massage, making sure that the patient has proper alignment of the shoulders, neck, and elbows, and suggesting weight training, proper nutrition, and supplements.
 Patients need to become more aware of their own bodies and how even seemingly regular positions and actions may actually have a harmful impact.

 Massage therapists can also help relieve the symptoms of cubital tunnel syndrome.
 Massage can flush out toxins and relax the muscles.
 Chiropractors and massage therapists work together and recommend each other’s treatments to their patients in order to build a treatment regime with the most possible alternative care assets available and at the patient’s disposal.4 Compression of the nerves can be improved and alleviated through the application of techniques such as the deep stripping method performed on the flexor carpi ulnaris.5